Student Spotlight: Tucker Wolf

 “I recreated and fabricated everything that you would find in a Midwestern Iowa house,” he said.
 “My team was always talking about what to do with the game and where we should go with it.
 We had a great group dynamic and I loved working on the game.”

-Wolf plans to earn his bachelor’s degree in Game Entertainment and Technology at Elmhurst College.
+Wolf has transferred to earn his bachelor’s degree in Game Entertainment and Technology at Elmhurst College.
 He originally wanted to work at Pixar making movies, but after studying 3D artwork, he is excited about taking advantage of other opportunities in the field.

 “If I am hired for a studio job, I am not going to lie – I would probably cheer out loud amongst my neighbors.
 But I want an opportunity that would not just be another drone working in the hive mind,” he said.
 “I want to be working alongside colleagues who I am comfortable with, people who are as passionate and driven toward self-perfection in one’s own craft as well as helping push the boundaries of what your team can actually do.”